Armstrong Township, Indiana County, Pennsylvania

 Armstrong Township is a township in Indiana County, Pennsylvania, United States.
 The township was named after General Armstrong, who commanded the celebration against Kittanning.
 The population was 2,786 at the 2020 census.
 The township includes the communities of Crete, Miller, Parkwood (formerly called Stewartsville), Tannery Village, and Thomas.
 It surrounds the separately incorporated borough of Shelocta.

 History

 The Thomas Covered Bridge was listed on the National Register of Historic Places in 1979.

 Geography

 According to the United States Census Bureau, the township has a total area of 37.7 sqmi, of which 37.7 sqmi are land and 0.04 sqmi, or 0.08%, are water.
+It contains part of the census-designated place of Jacksonville.